 ABOVE: At Anniston Army Depot, a team leader in the Final Drive Branch, prepares to transport a bin of overhauled M1 final drives.
-(U.S. Army photo by
+(U.S. Army photo by Mark Cleghorn)

-OPPOSITE PAGE, LEFT: A Logistics Assistance Representative demonstrates procedures for Weapon Station.
+OPPOSITE PAGE, LEFT: A Logistics Assistance Representative demonstrates procedures for Soldiers on the Common Remotely Operated Weapon Station.
 This system is mounted on the USAV Lt.
 General William B. Bunker.
-(Courtesy
+(Courtesy photo)